callysto/training-manual/markdown/reviews.md

      \end{equation}`?
      - For example, something large and horrible like $$\left[-\frac{\hbar^2}{2m}\nabla^2+V(\vec r) + \int \frac{e^2n_\mathrm{s}\left(\vec r'\right)}{\left|\vec r-\vec r'\right|} \,{\mathrm d}^3r' + V_\mathrm{XC}[n_\mathrm{s}(\vec r)](\vec r)\right] \varphi_i(\vec r) = \varepsilon_i \varphi_i(\vec r)$$ should never appear in-line like this, and should be put in the proper equation environment.
      - If an equation is referenced in the discussion, is the equation numbered?
-1. Coloring/fonts
+1. Colouring/fonts
-    - Are any custom fonts/colors readable?
+    - Are any custom fonts/colours readable?
 1. External links
     - Are they hidden with something like `[link to display](longlonglongwebsite.com)`?
          - Does the link work?
+Will the link still work in a few years or is the website likely to change?

-In the case of these stylistic concerns, any fixes should be easy and straightforward to communicate to the developer.
-These are certainly tedious points, but if we're consistent with enforcing these, our notebooks will be stylistically similar between developers, and be pleasant on the eye.
+In the case of these stylistic concerns, fixes should be easy and straightforward to communicate to the developer.
+Consistently upholding them makes our notebooks stylistically consistent between developers, visually pleasing, and easy to use.